tinylibs/tinyspy/README.md

 > minimal fork of nanospy, with more features 🕵🏻‍♂️

+A `3KB` package for minimal and easy testing with no dependencies.
+This package was created for having a tiny spy library to use in `vitest`, but it can also be used in `jest` and other test environments.

 ## Usage

 > Warning!
 Does not support mocking ES Modules.
 You can use it with `vitest`, who does additional transpormations, to mock ESM.